Ross Ice Shelf: Composition and movement

 Ice shelves are thick plates of ice, formed continuously by glaciers, that float atop an ocean.
 The shelves act as "brakes" for the glaciers.
 These shelves serve another important purpose—"they moderate the amount of melting that occurs on the glaciers' surfaces.
 Once their ice shelves are removed, the glaciers increase in speed due to meltwater percolation and/or a reduction of braking forces, and they may begin to dump more ice into the ocean than they gather as snow in their catchments.
 Glacier ice speed increases are already observed in Peninsula areas where ice shelves disintegrated in prior years."

 The Ross Ice Shelf is one of many such shelves.
 It reaches into Antarctica from the north, and covers an area of about 520,000 km2, nearly the size of France.
 The ice mass is about 800 km wide and 970 km long.
 In some places, namely its southern areas, the ice shelf can be almost 750 m (2,450 ft) thick.
 The Ross Ice Shelf pushes out into the sea at between 1.5 and 3 m a day.
 Other glaciers gradually add bulk to it.
 At the same time, the freezing of seawater below the ice mass increases the thickness of the ice from 40 to 50 cm.
 Sometimes, fissures and cracks may cause part of the shelf to break off; the largest known is about 31,000 km2, that is, slightly larger than Belgium.
 Iceberg B-15, the world's largest recorded iceberg, was calved from the Ross Ice Shelf during March 2000.

 Scientists have long been intrigued by the shelf and its composition.
 Many scientific teams researching the Antarctic have made camps on or adjacent to the Ross Ice Shelf.
-This includes McMurdo Station.
+This includes McMurdo Station, built next to the Ross Ice Shelf on volcanic rock.
 One major effort was a series of studies conducted in 1957 and 1958, which were continued during the 1960–61 season.
 The efforts involved an international team of scientists.
 Some parties explored the glaciers and others the valleys on the ice shelf.